ps-yu/lotide/README.md

 * `tail`: To find the last element of an array
 * `head `: To find the first element of an array
-* `middle` : To find the middle element of an array.
+* `middle` : To find the middle element of an array
+* `implement countOnly` : Function that takes a collection of items and returns specific subset
+* `countLetters` : Function that takes a sentence and returns count of each of the letters in the sentence
+* `letterPostions` : Function that takes a string and return all the indices of the letter positions of the string
+* `findKeyByValue`: Function that takes in an object and a value and returns the first key that corresponds to the value
+* `Map` : Function that takes an array and a callback and returns a new array based on the callback